Bedrock-OSS/bedrock-wiki-legacy/scripting/game-tests.md

 ▸ **succeedOnTickWhen**(`tick`: *number*, `func`: () => *void*): *void*

-The GameTest will succeed when the specified amount of ticks has passed and the `func` parameter calls an assert function
+The GameTest will succeed when the given amount of ticks has passed and the `func` parameter calls an assert function

 ##### Parameters: